The Cost of Over-Assessment: Georgia Homeowners Overpay an Estimated $633 Million a Year

 When commercial owners win appeals and residential owners don't, the tax burden doesn't disappear.
 It shifts.
 Cook County, Illinois, provides the clearest documented example.
 During the 2021-2023 reassessment cycle, businesses landed $25.5 billion in valuation reductions through appeals, leading to $3.26 billion less on their tax bills.
 Homeowners had $1.9 billion added to their bills as a result.

-Residential properties went from 68% to 71% of total assessed value in Cook County's south and west suburbs after the Board of Review processed commercial appeals.
+Before appeals, residential properties made up 68% of the total assessed value in Cook County's south and west suburbs.
+After the Board of Review processed commercial appeals, that share rose to 71%.
+The commercial share shrank by the same amount.
 The total tax levy stayed the same; the burden just moved.

 Source: Cook County Assessor's Office, Cook County Treasurer Pappas Report